brunops/brunops.github.io/_drafts/things-i-learned-from-unix-1.markdown

 cat filename | sed 's/a/A/g' | sed 's/e/E/g' | sed 's/i/I/g' | sed 's/o/O/g' | sed 's/u/U/g'
 {% endhighlight %}

-And it will work just fine, by the way, the _g_ flag modifier at the end stands for _global_, and means that all matches are going to be processed, only the first occurence in each line is matched by default.
+And it will work just fine.
+By the way, the _g_ flag modifier at the end stands for _global_, and means that all matches are going to be processed, only the first occurence in each line is matched by default.

-Okay, but that code will trigger five processes, one per each command, what you can do to achieve the same results while using only one sed process is to use the _-e_ option, and the code will give the exact same results, the command would be:
+Okay, but that code will trigger five processes, one per command, what you can do to achieve the same results while using only one sed process is to use the _-e_ option, and the code will give the exact same results, the command would be:
 {% highlight bash %}
 sed -e 's/a/A/g' -e 's/e/E/g' -e 's/i/I/g' -e 's/o/O/g' -e 's/u/U/g' filename
 {% endhighlight %}